 Response program

-South Australia’s Department of Primary Industries and Regions (PIRSA) is responding to the detection of ToBRFV and implemented quarantine measures on infected properties to manage the risk of the virus spreading further.
+South Australia’s Department of Primary Industries and Regions (PIRSA) is responding to the detection of ToBRFV on three properties.
+Quarantine measures on infected properties to manage the risk of the virus spreading further.

 For further information on the outbreak visit pir.sa.gov.au/tobrfv